psto/episteme/economics.md

   * How to (re)align the incentive structures?
 * Leave small crises to resolve themselves.
 Step in for huge ones.
 * Debt is not the answer.
 It compounds bureaucrats problems.
-  * Private debt shoudln't become public debt.
+  * Private debt shouldn't become public debt.
 Taxpayers shouldn't pay for bailouts.
 * Decentralised systems withstand more than centralised systems.

 ### What I enjoyed reading